cleesmith/NiceGUI-primer/README.md

 # NiceGUI-primer

-The plain text primer version of NiceGUI's documentation for usage with AI or as a portable offline file.
+The plain text primer version of NiceGUI's documentation for usage with AI or as a portable offline file. \
+Why? \
+- the NiceGUI is new compared to the many AI LLM's cut-off training dates
+- while impressive being a dynamically created website for documentation, a text file is smaller, faster, easier to ingest by AI

 Further information here:
 - https://nicegui.io/